 All workers at the Laboratory have the authority and responsibility to pause and/or stop work when confronted with an activity or operation in which anyone is unsure of safety, or suspects unsafe conditions, acts, or situations posing a potential or an imminent danger.
-The right of workers at the Laboratory to pause or to stop work implements a critical worker right under 10 CFR 851, Worker Safety and Health Program, Section .20(b)(8) and (9).
-Employees raising any issues or concerns regarding health and safety practices may take advantage of several venues to do so including notification to management, their ES&H staff, Facility Operations Director (FOD), WESST representative, or the Safety Concerns Hotline.
+The right of workers at the Laboratory to pause or to stop work implements a critical worker right under 10 CFR 851, Worker Safety and Health Program.
+Employees raising any issues or concerns regarding safety and health practices may take advantage of several venues to do so including notification to management, their Environment, Safety, & Health (ES&H) staff, Facility Operations Director (FOD), WESST representative, the Safety Concerns Hotline, or the Employee Concerns Program.

-- Be proactive in promoting your own health and safety. - Be alert to safety risks and only undertake work you are trained to do. - Maintain a safe work environment and conduct work safely to protect and preserve the well-being of yourself, Laboratory staff and the public. - Be consistent and disciplined in adhering to work procedures and guidelines when performing tasks and operations. - Understand and apply safety standards to job function and perform duties in a safe manner. - Be an advocate for safety and security. - Report hazards, unsafe acts, and unsafe work conditions immediately - Pause or stop work in situations posing a potential or imminent danger.
+- Take responsibility for and stay committed to promoting your own safety and wellbeing. - Share in the responsibility for the safety of your coworkers, your organization, and the Lab overall. - Engage in safety, wellbeing, and culture initiatives and programs at the Lab. - Be alert to safety risks and only undertake work you are trained to do. - Maintain a safe work environment and conduct work safely to protect and preserve the wellbeing of yourself, Laboratory staff, and the public. - Be consistent and disciplined in adhering to work procedures and guidelines when performing tasks and operations. - Understand and apply safety standards to job function and perform duties in a safe manner. - · Be an advocate for safety and security. - Report hazards, unsafe acts, and unsafe work conditions immediately. - Pause or stop work in situations posing a potential or imminent danger.